BenLauwens/ThinkJulia.jl/docs/src/chap10.md

 print(t)
 ```

-`splice!` modifies the list and returns the element that was removed.
+`splice!` modifies the array and returns the element that was removed.

 `pop!` deletes and returns the last element: